-The first equality above follows by the time-stationarity and symmetry of $Y$ (Proposition \ref{P:Y-symmetries} (i) and (ii)).
+The first equality above follows by the time stationarity and symmetry of $Y$ (Proposition \ref{P:Y-symmetries} (i) and (ii)).
 The second equality follows since $Y$ is supported on shifts of the minimal flux paths $h_m$ (Theorem \ref{T:unique-2}).
-This implies that for almost every pair $a < k \in [0, 1)$, that
+This implies that for almost every pair $a < k \in [0, 1)$, we have

 Now by the ordering on minimal flux paths (Theorem \ref{T:unique-2}(iv)), we have that

 This allows us to rewrite \eqref{E:f-amid} to get that